What is a Manager of Video Production?

 What does a Manager of Video Production do?

-What role does a Manager of Video Production play?
+What skills does a Manager of Video Production need?

-Do you need to go to college to be a Manager of Video Production?
+What education or training do I need to become a Manager of Video Production?

 While a college degree is not always mandatory for a Manager of Video Production, it is generally advantageous.
 A bachelor's degree in film production, communications, media studies, or a related field can provide a strong foundation in the technical and theoretical aspects of video production.
 However, significant industry experience, a robust portfolio, and demonstrated leadership abilities can also pave the way for individuals to secure this position.
 Continuous professional development and staying abreast of technological advancements in video production are essential.